 The light changed so much during the service with the sun bursting through the clouds one minute and then dark storm clouds and rain the next, but I guess that just added to the drama of the occasion.
 This was mirrored by the emotion you could feel during the ceremony.
 There were times when you could see it was difficult for Carrie-Ann to speak, such is her love for Fraser.
 Other times the bridesmaids were smiling one moment and holding back the tears the next, such was the significance of their friends marriage to them.
 Those are the weddings I absolutely love.

-‘All You Need Is Love’ started to play as the wedding finished with Carrie-Ann and Fraser breaking in to a spontaneous dance of happiness accompanied by applause from friends and family.
+‘Can’t Take My Eyes Off You’ started to play as the wedding finished with Carrie-Ann and Fraser breaking in to a spontaneous dance of happiness accompanied by applause from friends and family.
 By now the storm clouds had scattered and blue skies appeared so everyone could now spill in to the garden for drinks and canapés.
 Then a few photos of the newlyweds in the open-top Beetle before the chauffeur departed, the groups shots and then the tossing of the bouquet.
-I don’t think I’ve ever since one tossed so high and far before as it practically cleared the whole assembled group of patiently waiting ladies.
+I don’t think I’ve ever since one thrown so high and far before as it practically cleared the whole assembled group of patiently waiting ladies.

 With the sun now setting behind the distant rolling hills, the guests spent the rest of the evening in a marquee at the bottom of the garden where the wedding breakfast was served to the wonderful guitar playing of the Muntaner Duo.
 With the speeches over, Carrie-Ann was treated to dancing with a relative appearing as an Elvis impersonator and then we were soon on to Oasis’ ‘I’m Outta Time’ for the first dance.